doitintl/iris3/README.md

 * On resource creation, by listening to Google Cloud Operations (Stackdriver) Logs.
     - You can disable this, see ["Deploy"](#deployment).
 * On schedule, using a Cloud Scheduler cron job that the deployer sets up for you.
-    - See  [Configuration section](#configuration) below for details.
-    - You can configure whether all resources get labeled during the cron run or just the ones that need it because they cannot be labeled on-event.
-(See `label_all_on_cron` below.)
+    - By default, only some types of resources are labeled on Cloud Scheduler runs.
+    - This can be configured so that all resources are labeled.
+See  `label_all_on_cron` below.

+## Labeling existing resources

+* When you first use Iris, you may want to label all existing resources.
+* To do this, deploy it with `label_all_on_cron: True` and wait for the next scheduled run, or manually trigger a run.
+* You may want to then redeploy Iris with `label_all_on_cron: False` to avoid the daily resource consumption.

 ## Supported Google Cloud Products

 Right now, there are plugins for the following types of resources.

-To learn what label keys are added, search for `def _gcp_<LABEL_NAME>)`, i.e., functions whose names start `_gcp_`.
+To learn from the code what resources and keys are added, search for `def _gcp_<LABEL_NAME>)`, i.e., functions whose names start `_gcp_`.
 The part of the function name after `_gcp_` is used for the label key.

-These are also listed below.

 * Compute Engine Instances (Labels name, zone, region, instance type)
     * Including preemptible instances or instances created by Managed Instance Groups.